 If you can’t afford the cost of Incognito lingual braces or feel they are not right for you for some other reason, there are still other ways you can straighten your teeth without it being too obvious.

 Invisalign braces use a clear retainer tray system and work well for around 90% of alignment problems.
 You may also consider clear ceramic braces.
 Although these are fixed to the front of the teeth, their color makes them less conspicuous than traditional metal braces.

-If you’re interested in treatment with Invisalign you can take a free Smile Assessment online now in just two minutes.
-This will let you know whether you are a suitable candidate for Invisalign braces.
-If you’d prefer to speak to someone in person, find your nearest Invisalign provider here and book your initial consultation.
+If you’re interested in treatment with invisible braces like Invisalign you can take our free Smile Test now in just two minutes.
+This will let you know whether you are a suitable candidate for invisible braces.

 Incognito lingual braces offer discreet teeth straightening with brackets fixed to the back of the teeth.
 The fact that they’re custom-made makes them one of the most expensive types of braces, but treatment is also very efficient.

 If the cost seems too high to you, one possible alternative is Invisalign.
 Clear aligners are very hard to notice and don’t have the risk of metal brackets damaging the mouth.